 Creating your home page

 The home, or landing page of your website is critical and determines whether your visitors will stay long enough to consider the rest of the site.
 It is the flagship for your overall content marketing.

 Google tends to place web pages with more content on them higher in the search results, but only if visitors spend time on that content.
-To achieve this, use a balance of informative text and interesting images and split your home page up into multiple easily identifiable categories, separated with sub-headings or images, so that visitors can:
+To achieve this, use a balance of informative text and interesting images.
+Split your home page up into multiple easily identifiable categories, separated with sub-headings or images, so that visitors can:

 - Find out what you sell.